 not an event

+By calling 800-910-9299, you will begin the journey to a healthier relationship with your loved one.
 During the assessment you will speak directly with the Intervention Specialist that will work with you, your family and your loved one throughout the process.
 After determining if an Intervention is the appropriate course of action we will then complete an initial assessment that includes the client’s history: medical, psychological, social, legal, educational and drug/alcohol.
 We will gather information about current circumstances, acuity level of the situation, financial and legal, if any.

 Hired Power will assist in identifying the appropriate team members to participate in the intervention process.

 - We will determine with the Intervention team the timing and location for the Intervention presentation.